hehahe/typora-TyProAction/README.md

 A Github Action about Ty (Pro Version)

 ## What is Ty
-May be you can search Typro in search engine, such as google, baidu, Yandex etc. , maybe you cannot finde what TyPro is, but maybe you can find some similar software, website or some other useful things.
+Maybe you can search Typro in search engine, such as google, baidu, Yandex etc.
+Maybe you cannot finde what TyPro is, but you might find out some similar software, website or some other useful things.
 :-)

 ## How to use